Contributed by the Camping & Education Foundation

 A camping trip as a single adult or as a couple does require planning and strategy, but when you are ready to take your children on their first camping trip it is a whole new adventure.
 Not only do you need more supplies, you also have to have a plan on how to keep the kids occupied, how to convince them to go to the bathroom in the woods and how to teach them about respecting nature while staying safe.
 Suddenly camping goes from a relaxing getaway to nonstop work and vigilance.

-Camping & Education Foundation has been introducing kids to their first wilderness experiences for over 90 years at Camp Kooch-i-ching.
+Camping & Education Foundation has been introducing kids to how much fun camping can be and their first wilderness experiences for over 90 years at Camp Kooch-i-ching.
 Parents planning a first camping trip with kids can benefit from those decades of experiencing what can go wrong and how to plan ahead by following these tips:

 Test-drive your campsite.
 If you have never camped at the location you are planning on taking your kids, plan a trip without the kids to get the lay of the land.
 You will be able to plan the best place to pitch the tent, identify if there is a good source of firewood nearby and have a better idea of what to pack and what jobs will need to be done when you and the kids arrive.